ni-c-o-le/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

 Worked with a partner to set up a Raspberry Pi, including installing the operating system using the Raspberry Pi Imager and connecting peripherals.
 We experemented with the terminal, running simple commands and finding others IP addresses.

 Created a simple project board on GitHub to track my learning progress with To Do, In Progress and Completed sections.
+We learn about the different types of project management, Waterfall and Agile.
+Waterfall is where one task follows another but cannot overlap this is commonly used when a contract is in place - the team gets paid after each stage is complete, this sometimes means the end user is not getting the result they wanted as there a little oppertunities to meet with the team.
+Agile is where a team workd in sprints

 ## Summary of learning